FREE CONSULTATION 301-209-0055 301-209-0055

 • Possession of other drugs — Holding crack, heroin, cocaine, fentanyl or any other non-marijuana controlled substances can lead to a one-year misdemeanor sentence for a first conviction, and tougher punishments for multiple offenders.

-• Drug kingpin — Someone who qualifies for treatment as a drug kingpin under state law by organizing, supervising, financing or managing the sales of controlled substances is subject to a maximum prison sentence of 40 years and a fine of up to $1,000,000.
+• Drug kingpin — Someone who organizes, supervises, finances or manages the sale of controlled substances is subject to a maximum prison sentence of 40 years and a fine of up to $1 million.

-• Common nuisance charges — When a vehicle, home or another type of structure is used to store, manufacture or sell drugs, it is classified as a common nuisance.
-The person who controls a property used as a common nuisance can face up to 20 years in prison.
+• Common nuisance charges —When a vehicle, home or another type of structure is used to store, manufacture or sell drugs, it is classified as a common nuisance.
+The person who controls the property can face up to 20 years in prison.

-Eliminating mandatory minimums should reduce the unfairness of a system where people feel compelled to plead guilty to a lesser charge.
 Still, prosecutors try to pressure defendants into giving up their rights.
-Before you attempt to work things out on your own, it’s best to gain the perspective of a qualified drug crime defense lawyer.
-My firm offers a free initial consultation to make things easier.
+Before you attempt to work things out on your own, it’s best to gain the perspective of a qualified drug-crime defense lawyer.
+My firm offers a free initial consultation to make things easy.

 Tough advocate works to prevent the adverse effects of a drug conviction